4d/docs/website/translated_docs/es/Concepts/parameters.md

 > Declaring generic parameters can only be done with the [sequential syntax](#sequential-parameters).

 This command means that starting with the fourth parameter (included), the method can receive a variable number of parameters of text type. $1, $2 y $3 pueden ser de cualquier tipo de datos.
-Sin embargo, si se utiliza $2 por indirección, el tipo de datos utilizado será el tipo genérico. $1, $2 y $3 pueden ser de cualquier tipo de datos.
+Sin embargo, si se utiliza $2 por indirección, el tipo de datos utilizado será el tipo genérico.
+Thus, it will be of the data type text, even if for you it was, for instance, of the data type Real.

 > El número en la declaración tiene que ser una constante y no una variable.